dJPoida/roberto/README.md

 - `docker ps`: Get the status of the docker containers running
 - `docker exec -it docker_ros2_1 bash`: Run a bash terminal inside the docker container
 - `ip a`: List the network interfaces for determining the IP Address of the Pi

+## Reducing Re-authentication on the Raspberry Pi
+Every time you connect to the Pi via SSH it will request the password.
+You can circumvent this by creating an SSH key on the development PC, specifying it as the authentication method and adding it to the trusted connections on the Pi.
+1. Create an SSH Key on the Development PC
+    - In a terminal on the Development PC run
+      ```
+      ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+      ```
+    - follow the prompts and if this hasn't been done before, save to the default location `~/.ssh/id_rsa`
+2. Add the public key to the Raspberry Pi authorized keys
+    - Open the `~/.ssh/id_rsa.pub` public key file in a text editor on the Development PC
+    - Copy the contents to clipboard
+    - Open an SSH terminal to the Raspberry Pi and run the following command with the pasted contents of the public key
+      ```
+      echo "__PASTE_KEY_HERE__" >> ~/.ssh/authorized_keys
+      ```
+3. Update the ssh configuration on the development machine to always use this key when connecting to the Raspberry Pi
+    - Open the file `~/.ssh/config`
+    - Change the section `roberto.local` to read
+      ```
+      Host roberto.local
+        HostName roberto.local
+        User roberto
+        Port 22
+        PreferredAuthentications publickey
+        IdentityFile "~/.ssh/id_rsa"
+      ```
+4. Connect to the Raspberry Pi via SSH.
+It should no longer request a password.

 # References, Links and Shout-outs
 - Official ROS guide to [Installing ROS2 on Windows](https://docs.ros.org/en/crystal/Installation/Windows-Install-Binary.html)